 Mark Dietrich is Compute Canada’s President and Chief Executive Officer.
 He is an entrepreneurial leader with decades of executive management experience, and a proven track record of building and transforming organizations, increasing revenues, and maximizing organizational effectiveness.
 He specializes in innovative corporate strategy, marketing, business development and exceptional service delivery.
-Mark was previously the Chief Executive Officer of the Ontario Society of Professional Engineers (OSPE), Ontario’s professional association for engineers, where he strengthened OSPE’s member value proposition through increased advocacy, professional development and career services, increased non-government revenues by 20%, reversed a significant decline in membership, and brought the organization to record membership levels.
+Mark’s diverse background in new product development, commercialization, service delivery, and marketing was built through a series of executive leadership roles with companies first in New York City and now in the Greater Toronto Area.
+His success spans multiple industries, including consulting, technology and information services.

 Ms. Landers holds an Honours Bachelor of Science degree in Computer Science from the University of Western Ontario, a Diplome de Francais Practique also from Western; and a Master of Business Administration from the University of Toronto.

-In each of his various institutional leadership roles, SML has augmented entrepreneurial and technology development initiatives, and developed new research infrastructure, strong community-based engagements and significant inter-institutional collaborations and partnerships involving the public and private sector leading to broad programmatic growth and impact.
+Stephen M. Lanier (SML) serves as Vice President for Research at Wayne State University in Detroit, Michigan.
+SML received his doctorate in pharmacology from the University of Tennessee Center for Health Sciences and postdoctoral training at Harvard Medical School in the Cardiac Unit at Massachusetts General Hospital.
+In each of his various institutional leadership roles, SML has augmented entrepreneurial and technology development initiatives, and developed new research infrastructure, strong community-based engagements and significant inter-institutional collaborations involving the public and private sector leading to broad programmatic growth and impact.